Chula Vista Foreclosure Defense Attorneys

 The good news is that filing for bankruptcy can stop the foreclosure process at any point before the auction takes place.
 This means that you can choose to file for Chapter 7 bankruptcy or Chapter 13 bankruptcy in the final days leading up to a sale and still potentially save your home.

-When you file bankruptcy, the court promptly issues an automatic stay, an order that prohibits any further creditor action from being taken against you.
+- Automatic stay puts an immediate stop to all foreclosure proceedings: When you file bankruptcy, the court promptly issues an automatic stay, an order that prohibits any further creditor action from being taken against you.
 This means that all types of collections actions, including repossessions, lawsuits, wage garnishments, and foreclosures, must be halted for the duration of the bankruptcy filing.

 We Will Fight for You